 How to Feed Ham to a Cat

-If you want to feed ham to your cat, you should only offer it cooked, unseasoned ham.
+If you want to feed ham to your cat, you should ideally offer them cooked, unseasoned ham.
 Raw ham can contain parasites that could be harmful to your cat.
 Seasonings commonly used on ham could be toxic.
-Also, stay away from pre-sliced lunch meats as these tend to have even higher salt content than other types of ham.
+Also, stay away from pre-sliced lunch meats, as these tend to have even higher salt content than other types of ham.
 You should cook the ham yourself to ensure that there are no additives or seasonings that could potentially harm your cat.
 And finally, be certain to cut it into small enough chunks that it doesn’t pose a choking hazard.